nathanielbouman/paint/README.md

 # Paint
-A paint-like application project from CS250 for image editing.
+A paint-like application project from CS250 Object Oriented Programming for image editing.
 Written in Java with Netbeans using the Swing GUI library.